-If you decide to wait on tithing, it's not likely God will send a bolt of lightning to strike you down.
+If you decide to wait on tithing, God's not going to send a bolt of lightning to strike you down.
 You can still get your debts paid.
 However, you can't expect the blessings or intervention that He promises to tithers either.

 Tithing is a Step of Faith

 If you do what the blessings He promises, it's a huge step of faith that's just plain scary.
-Even though God's word explains the benefits in no uncertain terms, it's difficult to imagine it working out in that way.
+Even though God's word explains the benefits of tithing in no uncertain terms, it's difficult to imagine it working out that way.

 If you want to be a tither and you're trying to decide how to reconcile starting to tithe while trying to pay down debt, it's a difficult decision to make.